timlu1024/v2rayN-linux/README.md

 ```
 # Will be sourced by bash
-# Relative paths are based on the script dir
+# Relative paths are relative to this cfg file

 # v2rayN subscription link
 URL='https://example.com/...'